kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/04-setting-up-babel.md

 * If your public `app.js` looks similar to above, you now know that `babel` is transpiling `JSX` into ES5 JavaScript and the browser understands it

-## Two iterm tabs are better than one
+## Two iTerm tabs are better than one
 * We'll run the **babel watch** in one tab watching for changes to our `JSX`

 `$ babel src/app.js --out-file=public/scripts/app.js --presets=env,react --watch`